DataDavidProjects/GCPE2E/documentation/docs/pipeline/index.md

 A LazyPipeline is a pipeline that follows specific conventions and allows users to move their source code to a VertexAI pipeline in less time as possible and with full control of business logic.

+1. Naming conventions for files and directories
+2. Components
+3. Pipelines

+## Naming conventions for files and directories

+In order to eliminate the majority of the boilerplate work, some naming convention are introduced.
+Inside each folder type:

+1. Pipeline
+2. Components

+There following files are mandatory:

+1. `definition.py`
+2. `Dockerfile`
+3. `run.py`
+4. `setup.py`
+5. `src`

 ## Pipelines

 A pipeline is named after the name of its directory in the `pipelines` directory.